Steelstown GAC: History

 Established in 1987, Steelstown GAC is one of the youngest clubs in the county.
 The founding members were mostly people from rural areas of the county who had moved to the city.
 They included twice All Star Anthony McGurk from Lavey, his wife Mary, Philip and Marion Devlin from Drumsurn and Mickey Doherty from Claudy.
-The first team was an U-12 team and they were actually called Steelstown/Pennyburn, because they drew players from the two schools, and played at Templemore Sports Complex.
+The first team was an U-12 team called Steelstown/Pennyburn.
+They had this name because they drew players from both of the schools, and played at Templemore Sports Complex.
 The club gained access to the North Derry Board in 1996 and a Senior team was formed for the first time.
-With an increase in popularity of Gaelic games in Derry City, the club gained a lot of members since the mid-1990s.
+With an increase in popularity of Gaelic games in Derry City, the club gained more members since the mid-1990s.

 In recent years, a number of Steelstown players have represented Derry at Senior, U21 and Minor level.
 Paul O'Hea and Marty Dunne were part of Derry's 2002 All-Ireland Minor Football Championship winning side, and in 2007, O'Hea became the first Steelstown player to play for Derry in the All-Ireland Championship when he came on as a sub against Mayo in Celtic Park.
 15 Steelstown players were part of the St Columb's team that won the McLarnon Cup in 2002.
-Stephen Cleary, Neil Forrester, Mickey McKinney all from the club were part of Derry's 2007 All-Ireland Minor Championship runners-up team.
-Martin Dunne was part of Damien Cassidy's 2010 intercounty squad and made a number of appearances in the NFL.
+Stephen Cleary, Neil Forrester, Mickey McKinney from the club were part of Derry's 2007 All-Ireland Minor Championship runners-up team.
+Martin Dunne was part of Damien Cassidy's 2010 intercounty squad and made multiple appearances in the NFL.